-“Thanks to simple and effective healthcare systems like BodyTalk Access,” Soliza writes, “a terrible weight is lifted from the shoulders of these workers when they need immediate healthcare.
+“Thanks to simple and effective healthcare systems like BodyTalk Access,” Soliza says, “a terrible weight is lifted from the shoulders of these workers when they need immediate healthcare.
 At the same time, it is a joy for us Outreachers to be able to help!”

-As BodyTalk Access Outreachers, Soliza and Along completed a three-day intensive training with Dorothy, who introduced BodyTalk to the Philippines some nine years ago.
-Dorothy was immediately followed by Fundamentals Instructor Ben Manalo and other dedicated teachers.
-Since then, the Philippine BodyTalk Outreach organization has grown in numbers, skills and creativity, and is now led by Along, Soliza, and Gina Lee, all certified CBPs and Access Trainers who train, supervise and accredit new Outreachers.
+BodyTalk Access “Outreachers” must have taken the BodyTalk Access and BodyTalk Fundamentals courses and have offered Access to family and friends for at least one year.
+Outreachers Soliza and Along completed a three-day intensive training with Dorothy, who introduced BodyTalk to the Philippines in 2009.
+Other BodyTalk Instructors immediately followed Dorothy to teach more advanced courses.
+Since then, the Philippine BodyTalk Outreach organization has grown in numbers, skills, and creativity.
+It is now led by Along, Soliza, and Gina Lee, all certified CBPs and Access Trainers who train, supervise and accredit new Outreachers.

-This formalized Access Outreach program grew out of Along’s outreach experiments beginning in 2009 with the first BodyTalk Access class taught in the Philippines to people who were victims and survivors of toxic wastes left by U.S. military bases.
-As payment for the class and before they received a certificate, participants shared BodyTalk Access with family and neighbors for six months.
-From 2009 to 2012, ongoing Access clinics were supervised by Along who is now the point person for Philippine Access Outreach.
+This formalized Access Outreach program grew out of Along’s Outreach experiments beginning in 2009 with the first BodyTalk Access class taught in the Philippines to victims and survivors of toxic waste left by U.S. military bases.
+As payment for the course and before receiving a certificate, participants shared BodyTalk Access with family and neighbors for six months.
+From 2009 to 2012, ongoing Access clinics were supervised by Along, who is now the point person for Philippine Access Outreach.

 With moral and material support from the Be Healthy Foundation and the International BodyTalk Foundation (IBF), the Outreachers in the Philippines go to healthcare-deprived communities as needed.
-Most notably, they have gone to disaster-stricken areas like Tacloban, Davao and Cagayan de Oro, communities devastated by super typhoons.
+Most notably, they have gone to disaster-stricken areas like Tacloban, Davao, and Cagayan de Oro, communities devastated by super typhoons.
 (In the case of Haiyan in Tacloban, the storm surge killed some 3,000 people overnight.)

 Meanwhile, in another district in Metro Manila, Malate’s Our Lady of Remedies Catholic church’s parish priest, Fr Leo Distor of the Columban Fathers, set aside a day to sign a Memorandum of Agreement for BodyTalk Outreach in their well-lit six-bed clinic.
-The church, a stone’s throw away from the historic Manila Hotel by Manila Bay, serves a mixed-class community—Manila’s old rich live here as do workers’ families and street children.
-In this milieu, the Columban Fathers have created a niche for themselves by strongly advocating peace, social justice and care for the environment.
+The church, a stone’s throw away from the historic Manila Hotel by Manila Bay, serves a mixed-class community—Manila’s old rich live here, as do workers’ families and street children.
+In this milieu, the Columban Fathers have created a niche for themselves by strongly advocating peace, social justice, and care for the environment.